If Your Job Search Feels Heavy, Start Here

 It doesn’t matter how qualified you are — if you’re flying blind in your job search, it’s only a matter of time before you start feeling overwhelmed or emotionally drained.

 A good planner gives you structure.
-It creates space to make intentional moves instead of reactive ones.
+It creates space for intentional moves rather than reactive ones.
 You don’t need to fill every hour of your day, but you do need a place to capture your thoughts, your goals, and your progress.

 I created a Job Search Planner for this exact reason — something printable, practical, and designed for real people with real lives.